btcid/indodax-official-api-docs/Public-RestAPI.md

 ```

 ## Price Increments
-Provide price increments of each pairs on exchange
+Provides price increments of each pair on exchange
 #### Request
 ```
 /api/price_increments